 Is the Fender Mustang GTX100 better than the Mustang GT-100?

 The short answer is, YES!
-I much prefer what I am hearing out of the Mustang GTX100 over the Fender Mustang GT-100.
+I much prefer what I hear out of the Mustang GTX100 over the Fender Mustang GT-100.
 One of many flaws of the previous GT amplifiers was the sound always seemed very distant.
 The Mustang GT-100 and GT-200 sounded like the speaker was in backward or it was out of phase.
 It really lacked a distinct 3D sound that was very evident on the Mustang V2 amplifiers.

 I can tell you that the new Fender Mustang GTX100 has the 3D sound in spades.
 It’s by far the best Fender Mustang since the V2 era.
 This should be reason enough to upgrade if you’ve been on the fence about it.
 Don’t judge the new Fender Mustang GTX100 by the stock presets either.
-Make your own right away and you will get some great sounds out of it.
-This is one of the huge issues with a lot of YouTube reviews is they have no idea what the potential of these amps actually is or are too lazy to make their own patches.
+Make your own right away, and you will get some great sounds out of it.
+This one of the huge issues with a lot of YouTube reviews is they have no idea what the potential of these amps actually is or are too lazy to make their own patches.

 My History with the Mustang Amplifiers

 I was a huge advocate for the Fender Mustang V2 amplifiers.
 To this day, I haven’t heard a digital modeling amplifier I like more than the V2’s.
-Fender really nailed it with that series of amplifiers and I also made some custom patches that were downloaded almost 500,000 times globally.
+Fender really nailed it with that series of amplifiers, and I also made some custom patches that were downloaded almost 500,000 times globally.
 The older amplifiers could accurately replicate the amps they set out to copy.
 Not only that, but I also used to use mine for live performances in my band and jam nights.
 If you still have a Mustang V2, I have made an archive of the Fender Fuse software and patches on this website.

 Who The Mustang GTX Amplifier is for